vd Brink Home Automations

 Count the number of lights on

 Count the number of lights with the status on.
-By checking if the entity_id attribute exists on the light entities it will exclude the light groups created in Home Assistant.
-Otherwise, it would count both the group, and the members as light, which will give a higher number than expected.
-The icon is changed dynamically based on the state of the sensor itself, and self references the state using this.state.
+By checking whether the entity_id attribute exists on the light entities, it excludes the light groups created in Home Assistant.
+Otherwise, it would count both the group and the members as lights, which would give a higher number than expected.
+The icon changes dynamically based on the state of the sensor itself and references the state using this.state.

 Number of lights on